 It is much easier quicker and cheaper to add, swap or relocate equipment on a wireless alarm system.
 Simply fit, program and test, without any of the disruption associated with a wired system.
 Hands down the winner is wireless

 Wireless systems can occasionally suffer from signalling issues.
 Wired systems can suffer from electrical noise on the wiring and damaged wiring.
 It's a draw

 When wireless systems entered the market in the mid-1980s they were expensive, unreliable, susceptible to radio interference and suffered from very poor battery life.
-Fast forward to the 21st century, everything is wireless now, reliability is no longer an issue.
+Fast forward to the 21st century, nearly everything is wireless now, so reliability is no longer a real issue.